olivierfriard/manuale-TUCC/elenco_campi.rst

 Campo obbligatorio: N

-Descrizione del campo:Unofficial names that are often used for the strain, e.g. in publications, or a name given to the strain by the isolator before its deposit at the collection.
+Descrizione del campo: Unofficial names that are often used for the strain, e.g. in publications, or a name given to the strain by the isolator before its deposit at the collection.

+Questo campo è compilato automaticamente con il valore del **acronym**